dhananjaygr/Demosecurityinwiz/100-Foundation/Data Security: Self-Paced Lab.md

 3. What are the key graph resource objects that contain a sensitive data finding?
 4. What is the difference between the two data-related risk factors: Unprotected data vs. Data leakage?
 5. What are the two considerations in a data finding's severity level?
-6. What language is used to define a data classifier?
+6. What language is used to define a data content classifier?
 BONUS: What language can be used to validate a matched value?
 7. I have a customer who knows they have a non-boot volume with Oracle Database server running on it.
 However, it does not show up as detected in the graph.
 What's wrong?